 Sherman in Fairfield County, Connecticut — The American Northeast (New England)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Sherman Veterans Memorial (here, next to this marker); Sherman (about 600 feet away, measured in a direct line); Oblong Meeting House (approx. 2.3 miles away in New York); The First Oblong Friends Meeting House (approx. 2.3 miles away in New York); Akin Hall (approx. 2.9 miles away in New York); Mizzen Top Hotel (approx. 3 miles away in New York); Living Memorial (approx. 3.1 miles away in New York); The Oblong (approx. 3.7 miles away in New York).
+Sherman World War I Memorial (about 600 feet away, measured in a direct line); Sherman Veterans Memorial (about 600 feet away); Oblong Meeting House (approx. 2.3 miles away in New York); The First Oblong Friends Meeting House (approx. 2.3 miles away in New York); Akin Hall (approx. 3 miles away in New York); Mizzen Top Hotel (approx. 3.1 miles away in New York); Living Memorial (approx. 3.2 miles away in New York); The Oblong (approx. 3.8 miles away in New York).
 Touch for a list and map of all markers in Sherman.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on October 7, 2009, by Michael Herrick of Southbury, Connecticut.
 This page has been viewed 1,116 times since then and 6 times this year.
 Photos: 1, 2. submitted on October 7, 2009, by Michael Herrick of Southbury, Connecticut. • Bill Pfingsten was the editor who published this page.